transcom/mymove-docs/docs/tools/feature-flags/how-to-use-feature-flags.md

 ### Backend Boolean Feature Flag Usage

 If you are checking for a boolean flag value in the area of the Prime API, you should use the GetBooleanFlag() function rather than the GetBooleanFlagForUser() function.
-The Prime API (using primelocal as the base URL for testing) is our way to test the mTLS functionality of the The GetBooleanFlagForUser() function relies on a session being created, which we don't have in the case of TLS authentication, and using GetBooleanFlagForUser() without that session will result in a nil session error, resulting in the Feature Flag check to always return False.
+The Prime API (using primelocal as the base URL for testing) is our way to test mTLS functionality.
+The GetBooleanFlagForUser() function relies on a session being created, which we don't have in the case of TLS authentication.
+Using GetBooleanFlagForUser() without that session will result in a nil session error, resulting in the Feature Flag check always returning False.
 Using GetBooleanFlag() does not rely on a session, and allows the true Feature Flag value to be checked and also ensures the the TLS handshake is truly under test.

 Imagine you have a new endpoint that adds new functionality that you aren't ready to expose to every user.
 Add code to your handler that